 Probably the worst mistake people make when considering buying a retirement home is the lack of careful planning free of emotional decisions.
-A thorough review of your financial situation, lifestyle preferences and desired location is the first step toward the all-important decision of where to buy a retirement home that will satisfy you for the rest of your life.
+A thorough review of your financial situation, lifestyle preferences, and desired location is the first step toward the all-important decision of where to buy a retirement home that will satisfy you for the rest of your life.
 Moving is very stressful and you want to make the right choice the first time.

-Most people, when thinking of an ideal place to retire, think about warm weather and bidding a fond farewell to snow shovels, deicers and heavy coats.
+Most people, when thinking of an ideal place to retire, think about warm weather and bidding a fond farewell to snow shovels, deicers, and heavy coats.
 Those are good thoughts, but there is so much more to consider when choosing a retirement location.
 Perhaps in reality, what you really don’t like is the daily work commute in wintry weather – something you won’t have to worry about anymore.
 When retired, you can sit by the fire, stay warm, read and watch the snow pile up.

-However, if your plan is to golf year-round, surf or make frequent trips to the airport to satisfy your wanderlust, a more temperate climate is for you.
+However, if your plan is to golf year-round, surf or makes frequent trips to the airport to satisfy your wanderlust, a more temperate climate is for you.
 Then there are the financial aspects of a retirement location.

 - What is the cost of living?

 - What are the tax consequences in the state?